Asian shares trend lower after Wall St ends with weekly loss

 Shares slipped Monday in most Asian markets after Wall Street benchmarks ended last week with a decline.

-Stocks fell in Tokyo, Hong Kong, Shangha and Seoul but rose modestly in Sydney.
+Stocks fell in Tokyo, Hong Kong and Seoul but rose modestly in Sydney and Shanghai.

 Japan reported its wholesale prices were near a 13-year high in August, adding to concerns over inflation as the country prepares for a leadership transition.